Exploring the free-energy landscape of a rotating superfluid: Computational setup

 \subsection{Physical problem}

 We consider two-dimensional, irrotational flow in a disk of radius $R$, in which we place $N$ point vortices of equal circulation, $\Gamma$.
 The disk rotates at constant angular velocity, $\Omega$.
 Each point vortex moves at a velocity due to the induced velocity from (1) all of the others and (2) the image vortices.
-If vortex $\alpha$ is located at a dimensional complex position $ z^* = z_{\alpha}^*= x_{\alpha}^*+iy_{\alpha}^*$, then its image sits at $z^* = R^2 / \overline{z}_{\alpha}^*$, where the overbar represents the complex conjugate.
+The images are required such that the wall-normal induced velocity vanishes at the boundary -- i.e. the (complex) position $|z^*| = R$ is a streamline.
+So if vortex $\alpha$ is located at a dimensional complex position $ z^* = z_{\alpha}^*= x_{\alpha}^*+iy_{\alpha}^*$, then its image sits at $z^* = R^2 / \overline{z}_{\alpha}^*$, where the overbar represents the complex conjugate.
 Lengths are non-dimensionalised with the disk radius, $R$, and time with a reference timescale $R^2 / \Gamma$, so that the (dimensionless) evolution equation for each vortex in a frame rotating with the disk is then:

 where the prime on the summation indicates that $\beta = \alpha$ is excluded and $\omega := R^2 \Omega / \Gamma$ is the non-dimensional disk rotation rate.
 Equation (\ref{eqn:full_dynamics}) is equivariant under rotations about the origin of the disk, $\mathscr R^{\theta}: (z_1, \dots, z_N) \to (\exp(i\theta) z_1, \dots \exp(i\theta)z_N)$.
 There is also symmetry under permutation of the vortices, which we must carefully account for when labelling unique configurations or searching for connecting orbits.